SalahNouari/Bash.Box/content/plugins/post-state-tags/readme.txt

 3. Screenshot showing the Settings interface where you can adjust settings like colors, icons

 == Changelog ==

+= 1.1.3 =
+* Small style fixes in the way Wordpress 4.4 displays settings

 = 1.1.2 =
 * Added corrected support for new inline scheduled post status